 - In this market each generator sells or buys energy depending on the dispatch of its generating units and the contracts (supply).

-- Generators sell all their produced energy and recognized power in the spot market in the bar or injection node.
+- Generators sell all their produced energy in the spot market in the bar or injection node.

-- Generators buy (energy and power) in the spot market to supply their contracts in the bar or supply node.
+- Generators buy energy and the spot market to supply their contracts in the bar or supply node.

 - Only generators participate in this market.